Alexhuszagh/autocom/doc/EarlyBinding.md

 **Source**

 First, add an include, starting with "@AUTOCOM", signifying that AutoCOM should process the include.
-The include has one mandatory key ("progid") and one optional property ("namespace"), delimited by ":".
+Key-value pairs are joined as `key=value`, and multiple key-value pairs can be joined as `k1=v1:k2=v2`.
+The include has one mandatory key ("progid") and one optional key ("namespace").

 For example, to generate a header in the namespace "wsh" from "WScript.Shell.1", we can add the following line to our source file.